 The one Standardization Target for this standard is Web APIs.

 API-GeoData defines API modules intended for re-use by other OGC Web API standards.
 For the purpose of conformance, the applicable API modules are identified by Conformance Classes.
-It is anticipated that this standard will only be implemented through reference to these Conformance Classes by other standards.
+Typically this standard will only be implemented through reference to these Conformance Classes by other standards.

 This standard identifies four conformance classes.
 Each conformance class is defined by one requirements class.
 The tests in Annex A are organized by Requirements Class.
-So an implementation of the Collections conformance class must pass all tests specified in Annex A for the Collections requirements class.
+Therefore an implementation of the Collections conformance class must pass all tests specified in Annex A for the Collections requirements class.

-The requirements classes for API-GeoData are:
+The API-GeoData requirements classes are:

 Collections